CAN MY EX AND I CREATE OUR OWN CHILD CUSTODY AND CHILD SUPPORT AGREEMENT?

 Child Support Agreement

-Unlike issues relating to visitation and parenting time, courts in Kansas generally have a different opinion as it relates to child support and parents attempting to reach agreements relating to support outside of court.
-That is, courts in Kansas generally dissuade parents from trying to come up with agreements relating to child support outside of court, and rather encourage parents to secure formal court orders on support as timely as possible whether it be a situation where a child is born outside of wedlock, or parents of a child are separating or filing for divorce.
+Unlike issues relating to visitation and parenting time, courts in Kansas generally take a different view of child support and of parents attempting to reach agreements outside of court.
+That is, courts in Kansas typically dissuade parents from trying to come up with agreements relating to child support outside of court, and instead encourage parents to secure formal court orders on support as timely as possible, whether it be a situation where a child is born outside of wedlock, or parents of a child are separating or filing for divorce.

-This is because in order for a child support arrangement to be valid in Kansas, it has to be in compliance with the Kansas Child Support Guidelines, and approved by a District Court Judge.
-And in order to acquire a support order that is in compliance with the Kansas Child Support Guidelines, and approved by a District Court Judge, you will need to go to Court.
+This is because, for a child support arrangement to be valid in Kansas, it must comply with the Kansas Child Support Guidelines and be approved by a District Court Judge.
+And to acquire a support order that complies with the Kansas Child Support Guidelines and is approved by a District Court Judge, you will need to go to Court.

-While courts encourage parents to secure formal court orders on support, and indeed require parents to secure a Court order to be formally in compliance with the Kansas Child Support Guidelines, it is not uncommon for parties to attempt to deal with such matters on their own.
-In such situations, a common question is: if I make support related payments directly to another parent outside of court by informal agreement, can I subsequently receive credit for any such payments should the other parent take them to court later on?
+While courts encourage parents to secure formal court orders for support and, indeed, require them to ensure a Court order is in formal compliance with the Kansas Child Support Guidelines, it is not uncommon for parties to attempt to address such matters on their own.
+In such situations, a common question is: if I make support-related payments directly to another parent outside of court by informal agreement, can I subsequently receive credit for those fees if the other parent later takes them to court?
 Once again, the answer depends on the circumstances.

-Technically, a Court in this type of situation is not per se required to give one or either of the parents credit for direct support payments.
-That said, if a parent has detailed documentation that would verify child support payments have been being made informally prior to any formal Court action occurring, once such an action is filed, a Court can consider such evidence when determining whether any orders for back child support are warranted, and if so, what such an order would be.
-Phrased differently, if a parent were to make direct child support payments to another parent informally, and then that parent were to subsequently institute a paternity proceeding and as part of the proceeding request back child support, a Court would typically at least consider any evidence of back child support presented.
-It will however remain up to the Judge’s discretion as to determine whether adequate proof of prior payments has been submitted, and exactly how much money to give credit for.
+Technically, a Court in this type of situation is not per se required to give either parent credit for direct support payments.
+That said, if a parent has detailed documentation that would verify child support payments have been made informally prior to any formal Court action occurring, once such an action is filed, a Court can consider such evidence when determining whether any orders for back child support are warranted, and if so, what such an order would be.
+Phrased differently, if a parent were to make direct child support payments to another parent informally, and then that parent were to institute a paternity proceeding subsequently and as part of the proceeding request back child support, a Court would typically at least consider any evidence of back child support presented.
+It will, however, remain up to the Judge’s discretion to determine whether adequate proof of prior payments has been submitted, and exactly how much money to give credit for.